DouglasNeuroInformatics/Douglas_User_Documentation/docs/doing_things/index.md

 accessing the bruker7t computer.
 The [tools for data transfer](#dataTransfer) will work, provided you take into account you need to connect to an additional computer (the bruker7t).

-Conversion to other formats (dicom and nifti) is availaible upon request.
+Conversion to other formats (dicom and nifti) is available upon request.

 ## Accessing Scientific Software (quarantine aka modules)